daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 26

-**Describe steps to take when amodel performs wellon thetraining databutpoorlyonnew data.**
+**Describe steps to take when a model performs well on the training data but poorly on new data.**

 **Answer:** _[To be filled]_